 American Visions & Voices Medal: An esteemed panel of jurors selects the best of the five American Voices & Visions Nominees from each region to receive national recognition with the American Visions & Voices Medal.

-Selections from the Scholastic Art & Writing Awards are published in the National Catalog and The Best Teen Writing, which are distributed free of charge to schools and libraries nationwide.
+Selections from the Scholastic Art & Writing Awards are published in the Best Teen Art and The Best Teen Writing, which are distributed free of charge to schools and libraries nationwide.
 Works have also appeared in Scholastic publications including The Best Young Writers & Artists in America (Push), Scope magazine, Junior Scholastic magazine, Scholastic Art magazine, and The New York Times Upfront magazine.

 The Scholastic Awards distribute more than $350,000 annually in awards and scholarships to top Scholastic Award recipients and their educators.
 National Medalists can leverage their success in the Scholastic Awards for tuition aid from a network of more than fifty top partnering universities, colleges, and art schools.